My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

 2. Sense of Purpose

 Additionally, I have taken a lot of satisfaction from the challenge, as it gave me a goal that is large but allowed me to make steady progress.
-The patches at each increase of ten, also served to make the challenge seem more possible with a great sense of accomplishment each time i could rip off my old one and sew on the next one.
-So often with goals as large as this, I end up quitting because it seems too far out of reach.
-But I’m finishing this challenge.
+The patches at each increment of ten, also served to make the challenge seem more possible with a great sense of accomplishment each time i could rip off an old one and sew on the next one.

 3. Getting to Know Korea and its Regions

-For the last two years I’ve been invited to give a annual presentation to the Korean National Park Service on the differences between Korean and American national parks.
+On two instances I’ve given presentations to the Korean National Park Service on the differences between Korean and American national parks.
 One of focuses of these presentations has been the ease in which people can travel to hike, learn about Korean culture/history and appreciate local food.

-The example I like to use is Gayasan National Park in Gyeongsangnam-do (경상남도), in the south eastern corner of South Korea.
-Here a tourist can enjoy the beautiful views of Gayasan, visit the UNESCO protected Haeinsa Temple and enjoy rural dishes such Deodeokguie (더덕구이, a grilled root dish – that is delicious).
+The example I like to use is Gayasan National Park in Gyeongsangnam-do (경상남도), in the southeastern region of South Korea.
+Here a tourist can enjoy the beautiful views of Gayasan, visit the UNESCO protected Haeinsa Temple and enjoy rural dishes such Deodeokguie (더덕구이, a grilled root dish – that is delicious objectively haha).

 As someone who isn’t a massive temple or museum fan, I will focus on the food aspect.

-Hiking hundred mountains took me to a wide variety of places in Korea I would never have thought to travel to.
-Such as to Suanbo in Chungju, to hike Woraksan where I had the local speciality Pheasant Sabu-sabu.
-Hiking Sobeaksan brought me to Danyang, which is famous for their garlic, and all the dishes they make stuffed full of it.
-Then theres the seafood, like Deokyusan‘s (덕유산) famous raw rainbow trout.
+Hiking the hundred mountains took me to a wide variety of places in Korea I would never have thought to travel to.
+Such as to Suanbo in Chungju to hike Woraksan where I had the local speciality Pheasant Sabu-sabu.
+Hiking Sobeaksan brought me to Danyang, which is famous for their garlic.
+Then theres the seafood, like Deokyusan’s (덕유산) famous rainbow trout sashimi.

 After the Challenge

-With this challenge all but finished i needed to decide on where to go from here.
-I knew I needed a new goal or goals to work towards.
+With this challenge finished I needed to decide on where to go from here.

 One Comment